Rizzo at first base for Yankees in ALCS opener against Cleveland, 16 days after fracturing fingers

 “I’ve had opportunity throughout my career to play a good amount of postseason baseball, and this is what you play for,” he said.
 “The clock is only ticking on my age and getting older.
 You just never know when you’re going to have an opportunity to play for a pennant again, ever again.
 You can’t take any of this for granted.”

-Rizzo had watched from the bench during the Division Series and given tips on positioning to Jon Berti and Oswaldo Cabrera, who started two games each.
+Rizzo had watched from the bench during the Division Series and given tips on positioning at first base to Jon Berti and Oswaldo Cabrera, who started two games each against the Royals.

-“To be on the bench, it’s more stressful than playing,” he said.
-“It’s really hard to control your emotions on the bench than it is when you play.”
+“To be on the bench, it’s more stressful than playing,” Rizzo said.
+“It’s really (harder) to control your emotions on the bench than it is when you play.”

-Right-hander Marcus Stroman also was added by the Yankees, who dropped first baseman Ben Rice and speedy outfielder Duke Ellis.
+Right-hander Marcus Stroman also was added by the Yankees, who dropped first baseman Ben Rice and speedy outfielder Duke Ellis from their roster.

+Ellis had one pinch-running appearance in the Division Series and Rice didn’t get into a game.

 Cleveland added right-hander Pedro Avila, giving the Guardians 13 pitchers, and dropped outfielder Angel Martínez.